drmartinezrabert/EcoSysEM/README.md

 **·** _<ins>Kinetics</ins>_

-The he main and auxiliary functions to calculate kinetic rates are located in `reactions.py` module as well.
+The main and auxiliary functions to calculate kinetic rates are located in `reactions.py` module as well.
 These are organized in two classes:
 - `KinP`.
 Class with the functions to get the kinetic parameters from local databases.
 - `KinRates`.
 Class with the functions to calculate the kinetic rates (biotic and abiotic transformations).